jackwaudby/hotos-23/README.md

 ./delete-database.sh
 ```

-Results are outputted to `results.csv` and can be plotted using:
+Results are outputted to `results.csv`, the file format is `throughput/sec,aborts` and can be plotted using:
 ```
 ./make-plot.sh
 ```
+This plots the throughput over time, denoting the start and end time of the mammoth that was executed (see Figures 1a and 1b in the paper).